hansellramos/pacific-test-backend/README.md

 and the new xml database uploads files are validated before replace/update a old database, aditionaly must be set a upload folder to 777 permissions, the php environment server should allow short php tags (<? ?>, <?= ?>)

+To start application see a documentation web page in the index.php file from browser

 Developed by Hansel Ramos, december 9th/ 2015